-There are many refinance options available for mortgage products, so you will want to evaluate the types of refinance available to you and consider each within the context of your unique financial situation.
-Your goal may be to adopt a shorter loan term, or maybe your focus is lower monthly payments.
-Explore the options available to decide which type of refinance best suits your objectives.
+There are many types of refinancing, so consider each within the context of your unique financial situation.
+Your goal might be to adopt a shorter loan term, or maybe your focus is to lower monthly payments.
+Here’s a rundown:

-When you do a cash-out refinance, you’re using your home to take cash out to spend.
+- Cash-out refinance: When you do a cash-out refinance, you’re using your home equity to take cash out to spend.
 This increases your mortgage debt but gives you money that you can invest or use to fund a goal, like a home improvement project.
-You can also secure a new term and interest rate during a cash-out refinance.

-With a cash-in refinance, you make a lump sum payment in order to reduce your loan-to-value (LTV) ratio, which cuts your overall debt burden, potentially lowers your monthly payment and also could help you qualify for a lower interest rate.
-Before making a cash-in refinance, you’ll want to evaluate whether paying the lump sum would deprive you of more lucrative opportunities or needlessly drain your savings.
+- Cash-in refinance: With a cash-in refinance, you make a lump sum payment to reduce your loan-to-value (LTV) ratio, which cuts your overall debt burden, potentially lowers your monthly payment and also could help you qualify for a lower interest rate.

-A no-closing-cost refinance allows you to refinance without paying closing costs upfront; instead, you roll those expenses into the loan, which will mean a higher monthly payment and likely a higher interest rate.
-A no-closing-cost refinance makes most sense if you plan to stay in the home short-term.
+- No-closing-cost refinance: A no-closing-cost refinance is a type of low-cost refinance that allows you to refinance without paying closing costs upfront; instead, you roll those expenses into the loan, which means a higher monthly payment and likely a higher interest rate.

-If you’re struggling to make your mortgage payments and are at risk of foreclosure, your lender might offer you a new loan lower than the original amount borrowed and forgive the difference.
-While a short refinance spares the borrower the financial impacts of a foreclosure, this option comes at the expense of a hit to your credit score.
+- Short refinance: If you’re struggling to make your mortgage payments and are at risk of foreclosure, your lender might offer you a short refinance, where your new loan is lower than the original amount borrowed, and forgive the difference.

-If you’re a homeowner aged 62 or older, you might be eligible for a reverse mortgage that allows you to withdraw your home’s equity and receive monthly payments from your lender.
+- Reverse mortgage: If you’re a homeowner aged 62 or older, you might be eligible for a reverse mortgage that allows you to withdraw your home’s equity and receive monthly payments from your lender.
 You can use these funds as retirement income, to pay medical bills or for any other goal.
-You won’t need to repay the lender until you leave the home, and while the income is tax-free, it’ll accrue interest.

-Similar to cash-out refinances, debt consolidation refinances give you cash with one key difference: You use the cash from the equity you’ve built in your home to repay other non-mortgage debt, like credit card balances.
-Your mortgage debt will increase, but you will be able to pay other debts down or off entirely.
-Plus, you might be able to take advantage of the mortgage interest deduction.
+- Debt consolidation refinance: Similar to cash-out refinances, debt consolidation refinances give you cash with one key difference: You use the cash from the equity you’ve built in your home to repay other non-mortgage debt, like credit card balances.

-A streamline refinance accelerates the process for borrowers by eliminating some of the requirements of a typical refinance, such as a credit check or appraisal.
-This option is available for FHA, VA, USDA and Fannie Mae and Freddie Mac loans.
+- Streamline refinance: A streamline refinance accelerates the process for borrowers by eliminating some refinance requirements, such as a credit check or appraisal.
+It’s available for FHA, VA, USDA and Fannie Mae and Freddie Mac loans.

-Of course, knowing when’s a good time to refinance your mortgage is key.
+Knowing when’s a good time to refinance your mortgage is key.
 It depends not only on your own current financial situation, but also on the general financial climate.
-When it’s volatile — as it has been in 2022, with interest rates rapidly climbing — you might want to hold off on a major move.
+When it’s volatile — as it has been since 2022, with interest rates moving up — you might want to hold off on a major move.